Radial shock wave therapy

 Myofascial trigger points

-Myofascial trigger points are areas in the muscles that can harden due to excessive use and cause pain, restricted movement and loss of strength.
+Myofascial trigger points are areas in the muscles that harden due to excessive strain and can cause pain, restricted movement and loss of strength.

 Tennis- u.
 Golferellenbogen